BIO6032/homework/README.md

 ## Evaluation criteria

 All homework is graded on a total of 100 points.
+In all cases, you must copy the instructions (from Studium) into the first quote block, and then write an introduction.
+Do not modify the headings of any of the sections, though you are allowed to (and most definitely will need to) add third-level headings (`### heading`).

 **Model justification:** 10 points, including a discussion of the parameters and/or functional responses used